 Monday, May 12, 2025

-Press Kit (for potential reviewers, publishers, and curators)
+Press Kit and Reader's Guide (for potential reviewers and curatorial readership)

 Title: The Inexhaustible Always in the Exhausted Speaks: A Sensorium of Brokenness and Delight